 - Add this for an easy cocktail party dessert platter.

-- Have a Valentine’s day dinner or Galantine’s celebration at home.
+- Include this with your at-home Valentine’s day ideas, a Valentine’s day dinner or Galantine’s celebration at home.

 Here are the essential ingredients you’ll need to fill your tray.